Why Use a Travel Advisor?Travel advisor, save time, money, peace of mind, ASTA membership, travel needs

 2. Investigating and supplying competitive information: No single supplier is going to advise a consumer that a better route or a better fare is available on a competing carrier.

 3. Staying abreast of the most current and timely promotions: Via daily faxes, advisor-only e-mail transmissions, and their relationships with their district sales managers, advisors are obtaining the most current promotional information.

 4. Analyzing the current promotions: The cheapest is not always the best.

 5. Clarifying the fine print, such as cancellation penalties and restrictions: Again, the benefits of a professional's experience can save a traveler money . . . and headaches.

-6. Making recommendations for travel-related options: Travel agents share the to pack for different travel options.
+6. Making recommendations for travel-related options: Travel advisors share the to pack for different travel options.

-9. Using their clout to obtain the best possible in seemingly impossible situations: Whether it's airline seats, hotel rooms or cruise space, the travel agent has more buying power than the consumer.
+9. Using their clout to obtain the best possible in seemingly impossible situations: Whether it's airline seats, hotel rooms or cruise space, the travel advisor has more buying power than the consumer.

-10. Getting problems resolved: The agent serves as the consumer's advocate in the event something inadvertently goes wrong.
+10. Getting problems resolved: The advisor serves as the consumer's advocate in the event something inadvertently goes wrong.

 I hope you'll consider sharing this information in future consumer interest columns.